-Participants whose tuition is paid-in-full, may schedule a one-on-one conference with one of our experienced faculty for a half-hour session.
-There is an additional cost of $95 for these conferences, which will be scheduled outside workshop sessions.
-Manuscripts must be prepared advance of the festival.
-Conferences will be scheduled on a first come-first served basis.
+Participants whose tuition is paid-in-full may schedule a one-on-one conference with one of our experienced faculty for a one-hour session.
+There is an additional cost of $95 for these conferences, scheduled outside workshop sessions.
+Ten page conference manuscripts must be prepared in advance, and conferences are scheduled on a first come, first served basis.

-SALLY BLIUMIS-DUNN’s books are, Second Skin published by Wind Publications in 2010 and Talking Underwater, (Wind 2007).
+SALLY BLIUMIS-DUNN’s books are: Second Skin (published by Wind Publications, 2010) and Talking Underwater, (Wind 2007).
 Her poems have appeared in BigCityLit, Lumina, New York Times, Nimrod, The Paris Review, PBS News Hour, Prairie Schooner, Poetry London, RATTLE, Rattapallax, Spoon River Poetry Review and in the Helicon Nine anthology, Chance of A Ghost.
 In 2008, she was invited to read in the “Love Poems Program” at the Library of Congress.
 In 2002, she was a finalist for the Nimrod/Hardman Pablo Neruda Prize.
 She teaches Modern Poetry and Creative Writing at Manhattanville College and lives in Armonk, New York with her husband, John.
 They share four children, Ben, Angie, Kaitlin and Fiona.

-GINGER MURCHISON together with Thomas Lux, founded POETRY at TECH, where she served as associate director five years and has been one of its McEver Visiting Chairs in Poetry since 2009.
+GINGER MURCHISON together with Thomas Lux founded POETRY at TECH, where she served as Associate Director for five years and has been one of its McEver Visiting Chairs in Poetry since 2009.
 A three-time Pushcart nominee, she is a graduate of Warren Wilson's M.F.A.
 Program for Writers and Editor-in-Chief of the acclaimed Cortland Review.
 Her first chapbook of poems, Out Here, was published by Jeanne Duval Editions in 2008.
 She has published interviews with A.E.
 Stallings and Stephen Dobyns, and has poems published in Atlanta Review, Chattahoochee Review, Terminus Magazine, Poetry Kanto, and Mead and Connotations online.